 This hike is about 25 minutes outside of Kaneohe.
 If I had to pick a runner-up for the best hike on Oahu, this is it!
 The views are unbelievable for this short, yet somewhat challenging, trail.

-Crouching Lion is a .4 mile out and back trail that is short, but steep.
-Be sure not to go after or during a rain, as it can get dangerously slippery.
+Crouching Lion is a .4-mile out-and-back trail that is short, but steep.
+Be sure not to go after or during rain, as it can get dangerously slippery.
 There are danger signs when entering the trailhead and you really do want to be careful as there are steep drops at the top.